elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Just like Chapter 4, which dealt with the Fast Fourier Transform, this chapter will feature an elegant *method*.
-We want to highlight the linear algebra packages available in SciPy, which form the basis of much scientific computing.
+We want to highlight the packages available in SciPy to do linear algebra, which forms the basis of much scientific computing.

 A chapter in a programming book is not really the right place to learn about